-Redswan says Mr D's decision to invest was driven not by any due diligence or lack of due diligence by Redswan but by advice Mr D received from Mr C. So Mr D invested even though it warned Mr D about the risks of the MN investment.
+Redswan says Mr H's decision to invest was driven not by any due diligence or lack of due diligence by Redswan but by advice Mr H received from Mr C. So even when Redswan warned Mr H about the risks of the MN investment he still wanted to go ahead with the.
+Mr H was asked to confirm his acceptance of the following: